spartan-developer/sass-rails-bootstrap/README.md

 ### Javascripts

 As with the stylesheets, you have two options.
-You can include all of the script with a single directive, that goes into your `application.js` file:
+You can include all of the scripts with a single directive that goes into your `application.js` file:

 ```javascript